DarkHawk727/Learn-Scientific-Programming-with-Python/README.md

  - [ ] 6.7 - Discrete Fourier Transforms

 ## Chapter 7: Matplolib
- - [ ] 7.1 - Line Plots and Scatter Plots
+ -  7.1 - Line Plots and Scatter Plots (No Questions or Exercises)
- - [ ] 7.2 - Plot Customization and Refinement
+ - 7.2 - Plot Customization and Refinement (No Questions or Exercises)
- - [ ] 7.3 - Bar Charts, Pie Charts, and Polar Plots
+ - 7.3 - Bar Charts, Pie Charts, and Polar Plots (No Questions or Exercises)
  - [ ] 7.4 - Annotating Plots
  - [ ] 7.5 - Countour Plots and Heatmaps
- - [ ] 7.6 - Three-Dimensional Plots
+ -  7.6 - Three-Dimensional Plots (No Questions or Exercises)
  - [ ] 7.7 - Animation

 ## Chapter 8: SciPy